 1. Create a Fillable PDF Template for Your Signed Document

-To do this, you can create a regular PDF document with fillable fields for a user’s signature and other details.
+To do this, you can create a regular PDF document with fillable fields for a user’s e-signature and other field values.
 You have a few options for creating a PDF with fillable fields:

 Here’s a basic contract in JotForm.
-In addition to the name and address, it also includes two fillable fields for:
+In addition to the name and address field values, it also includes two fillable fields for:

-- Signature – will include the real signature from the Gravity Forms signature field.
+- Signature – will include the e-signature from the Gravity Forms signature field.

-- Date – will include the date that a person submits the form.
+- Date – will include the date that a person submits during the form submission process.

-Once you have your PDF document, go to Forms → Fillable PDFs → Templates → Add New to upload it as a fillable PDF template:
+Once you have your PDF document, go to Forms → Fillable PDFs → Templates → Add New to upload it as a fillable PDF template on your WordPress website:

 2. Create a Form That Includes the Gravity Forms Signature Field